GuaranteedRemoval recommends you take time to clean your background annually. In this article, we reveal 5 specific ways to clean your background.

 The internet is a giant open space in which you can say and do anything.
 This makes keeping a clean background difficult.
 But you do have to be prepared to accept that those things can come back to you.
 You must, therefore, exhibit online behavior that is reflective of how you want others to see you.

 “Approach all online interactions with your manners at the forefront.
-Have the attitude that most people are acting in good faith and the stupid things said online are often a result of not thinking, making errors or simply having an off-moment.”
+Have the attitude that most people are acting in good faith and the stupid things said online are often a result of not thinking, making errors, or simply having an off-moment.”
+(Learn more about reputation management guide)

 4. Manage Online Reviews